OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

    // Get the first integer in the  sequence var hd = function (seq) { ... };

-   // Get the the infinite sequence following the first element.
+   // Get the infinite sequence following the first element.
 This
    // will itself be in the form of an integer followed by a thunk var tl = function (seq) { ... };